korakoss/minicompiler/NOTES.md

 ## Cleaning up before the storm
 (see todo comments in code)
 (also just generally do a new pass over the whole code, I wrote it with worse Rust knowledge)

-- turn ugly elif chains into hashmaps
 - some things might not need to be boxed
 	- exprs in stmts maybe?
 - (maybe) rename some stuff
     - various enum variants
     - and BinaryOperationType
         - maybe Expression::BinaryOperation and BinaryOperator
-- helper function in Compiler for label count accounting
-- that patternmatch abomination early in parse_expression()
-- potentially: an expect() in Parser

 ## Functions